atduskgreg/SneakGame/README.md

 #### Player control

-* Prompt for move choice at beginning of game
-* Prompt for new move choice at end of round
 * Shuffle order of character moves
+* Show count of moves in the turn "x/10"

 #### Other

+* Board setup instructions at start of game
 * Identify squares with multiple characters that need dialog
 * Dialog hello world